managedBlog/managedBlog.github.io/managed/_posts/2019-12-27-its-not-you-its-me-examining-our-role-in-transforming-endpoint-management.md

 ---

-_This is the first post in a series on Modern Workplace management.
-Through this series I will explore the underlying questions of endpoint management and what it means for us as IT Pros._
+<small>_This is the first post in a series on Modern Workplace management.
+Through this series I will explore the underlying questions of endpoint management and what it means for us as IT Pros._</small>

 It’s not you, it’s me.